-In fact, 83% of people say they've discovered new products or services on Instagram, and roughly 80% say Instagram helps them conduct research on a product and ultimately decide whether or not to make a purchase.
+In fact, 63% of people say Instagram allows them to form meaningful connections with brands, and roughly 80% say Instagram helps them conduct research on a product and ultimately decide whether or not to make a purchase.

 All of which is to say: If you're not using Instagram to reach new audiences, increase brand awareness, and ultimately grow sales, then you could be missing out.

 In this post, we'll review how to make an Instagram business account, and the benefits of having one.
 Plus, how to switch back-and-forth between a business and personal account.